Germany ~ Cologne for the weekend

 Cologne HAS Christmas Markets!!
 Probably the only city in Germany that has multiple Christmas markets ALL AT ONE TIME and most within walking distance.
 Cologne makes for a great weekend trip in December too.
 Check it out.
 They even have a gnome market, chocolate market, old-town market, family market and more!
 Yup, definitely a Christmas Market town.

-One area I love to walk along is the promenade from the Hohenzollern Bridge to the Rheinhausen area.
+One area in Cologne I love to walk along is the promenade from the Hohenzollern Bridge to the Rheinhausen area.
 During Christmastime, this is where you will find two Christmas markets, the Chocolate market, and the Marina Christmas market.
 I also love this area because you can catch a night dinner cruise along the Rhine or a boat ride or just walk through the park and enjoy nature.

 Cologne at night

 Cologne takes on a whole different personality at night.
-One of the most packed love lock bridges in Europe you will be amazed at this display.
+One of the most packed love lock bridges in Germany you will be amazed at this display.
 If you love night time photography I would encourage you to walk the streets (in safety) for some really cool shots.

-Traveling around Europe has never been easier and you don’t have to travel to far to see some incredible places.
+Traveling around Europe and especially Germany has never been easier and you don’t have to travel to far to see some incredible places.
 Cologne, for instance, has so much to see, eat and do!
 Maybe you’ll want to see a concert for the weekend or just have a quick getaway.
 I hope you have enjoyed my highlighted tour of Cologne and you are inspired to have an adventure yourself.